dydxprotocol/v4-documentation/pages/validators/full_node_streaming.md

 ### OrderPlaceV1
 When `OrderPlaceV1` is received,  add the corresponding order to the end of the price level.
+- This message is only used to modify the orderbook data structure (Bids, Asks).
 - This message is sent out whenever an order is added to the in-memory orderbook.
 - This may occur in various places such as when an order is initially placed, or when an order is replayed during the ProcessCheckState step.
 - A Placement message will always be followed by an Update message.